-PSG's Mbappe wants to represent France at Tokyo Olympics
+PSG's Mbappe Wants To Represent France At Tokyo Olympics

 "For us, having recognition from the whole country is very important," the 22-year-old Mbappe told TF1.

-"Everyone knows that my dream has always been to take part at the Olympic Games and I hope I will be able to realise one of my lifelong dreams."
+"Everyone knows that my dream has always been to take part at the Olympic Games and I hope I will be able to realize one of my lifelong dreams."

 France have been drawn alongside hosts Japan, Mexico and South Africa in Group A at the Olympics.